chazzka/clanekforest/clanek.md

 Now, with the tree constructed, we can move on to the evaluation part.
 The goal of the evaluation is to get the novelty value of a datapoint.
 The evaluation phasis starts with a constructed tree and recursively moves to the leaf so that:

 1. The datapoint is traversed down the tree.
-2. If the datapoint fits in the
+2. The datapoint traverses left, if the it fits into the observable space of the left vertex
-3. The datapoint traverses to the left or right vertex depending on its observable space
+3. The datapoint traverses right, if it fits into the observable space of the right vertex

 - jak se získá jedna hodnota